Matthew 1:18-2:12 · Matthew · Updated April 25, 2026

 Summary

 After Jesus is born in Bethlehem during King Herod's reign, wise men from the east arrive in Jerusalem, seeking the newborn "King of the Jews" (2:1-2).
-Their inquiry troubles Herod and the city, prompting Herod to consult his chief priests and scribes about the birthplace of the Messiah, which is prophesied to be Bethlehem (2:3-5).
+Their inquiry troubles Herod and the city, prompting Herod to consult his chief priests and scribes about the birthplace of the Messiah, prophesied to be Bethlehem (2:3-5).
 Herod secretly meets the wise men to learn when the star appeared and sends them to Bethlehem to find the child, claiming he wishes to worship him as well (2:7-8).
 As they travel, the star guides them to Jesus, where they worship him and present gifts of gold, frankincense, and myrrh (2:9-11).

 The passage concludes with the wise men being warned in a dream not to return to Herod, so they take a different route back to their country (2:12).
 This passage establishes Jesus's birth as a fulfillment of prophecy and introduces the theme of divine guidance through dreams and celestial signs.
+The primary conclusion of Matthew 1:18-2:12 is the divine nature and significance of Jesus's birth.
+The passage establishes Jesus as the fulfillment of Old Testament prophecy, emphasizing his role as the promised Messiah.
+The angel's message to Joseph clarifies that Jesus's conception is a divine act by the Holy Spirit, reinforcing his unique identity and mission to save people from their sins (1:21).
+Furthermore, the visit of the wise men from the east and their presentation of gifts symbolize recognition of Jesus's kingship and divine purpose, even from foreign lands (2:11).

 Chiastic structure